particle-iot/docs/src/content/reference/device-os/firmware.md

 void loop() {}
 ```

-As of 0.5.0 firmware, 28800 baudrate set by the Host on `Serial` will put the device in Listening Mode, where a YMODEM download can be started by additionally sending an `f` character.
+{{since when="0.5.0"}} 28800 baudrate set by the Host on `Serial` will put the device in Listening Mode, where a YMODEM download can be started by additionally sending an `f` character.
 Baudrate 14400 can be used to put the device into DFU Mode.

 When using hardware serial channels (Serial1, Serial2{{#if electron}}, Serial4, Serial5{{/if}}), the configuration of the serial channel may also specify the number of data bits, stop bits, parity, flow control and other settings.
 The default is SERIAL_8N1 (8 data bits, no parity and 1 stop bit) and does not need to be specified to achieve this configuration.
 To specify one of the following configurations, add one of these defines as the second parameter in the `begin()` function, e.g. `Serial1.begin(9600, SERIAL_8E1);` for 8 data bits, even parity and 1 stop bit.